-"Black Americans across America are beginning to wake up and see clearly the reality of what is happening in black neighborhoods," the National Black Republican Association said on its blog.
+"Black Americans across America are beginning to wake up and see clearly the reality of what is happening in black neighborhoods," the National Black Republican Association said

 "We believe that Mr. Trump has demonstrated that he can push back against the mainstream media, end political correctness and free black communities from the destructive grip of socialist Democrats."

 Frances Rice, co-founder and chairman of the group, wrote that Trump shares the association's values.

 "As citizens who happen to be black, we support Mr. Trump because he shares our values," she wrote.
 "We are deeply concerned about illegal immigration, a major cause of high black unemployment, especially among black youth."

 told CNN that he's going to win the African-American vote, announced the endorsement Friday on Twitter.

 Trump has not shied away from discussing issues about race popular with black Americans.
 He recently spoke about the lack of diversity

 among Oscar nominees and previously criticized Supreme Court Justice Antonin Scalia's statements